Bhat-Gurunandan/ajeeb-goa/markdown/chapter06.md

 cent.
 Obviously, this is not just due to Goan villagers rushing to the cities but due to a huge influx of migrants.

-Decadal Growth In Rural-Urban Population: 1960-2011
+DECADAL GROWTH IN RURAL-URBAN POPULATION: 1960-2011

 | YEAR | TOTAL   | RURAL POPULATION |        | URBAN POPULATION |        |
 |------|---------|------------------|--------|------------------|--------|